metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 this window may open a dialog window blocking itself until the dialog returns.
 However, it is possible to have a list of multiple windows and switch between them: One is active and the others are inactive, waiting to be activated again.
-See examples/TODO
+See `examples/hello-two-windows.pl` and `examples/hello-variable-content.pl`.

 # KNOWN BUGS